 The membership of the SAG comprises senior officers from various agencies operating in the Borough, including the emergency services, Hampshire County Council and Eastleigh Borough Council.
-The group is chaired by the Eastleigh Borough Council's Community Safety & Emergency Planning Manager.
+The group is chaired by the Eastleigh Borough Council's Safety and Resilience Manager.

 What type of events does the SAG consider?

 In general, "large scale public event" will be treated as being an event where more than 1000 people are expected to attend, although smaller events may require the involvement of the SAG depending on the event.